rutkowski-tomasz/ExpenseSplitter.Api/README.md

 # 💵 ExpenseSplitter

-🚧 This is still being developed and some features are not yet implemented 🚧

 ExpenseSplitter is a Domain-Driven Design (DDD) implemented API, meticulously crafted in C#.
 This project serves as a vivid showcase of how Clean Architecture priciples can be applied, with an emphasis on creating a robust and scalable solution for managing expenses among users.
 The API allows users to create settlements, add participants, and manage expenses with flexible splitting options, ensuring a comprehensive expense settlement system.

 # 🦩 Features / patterns